Manifestation: Definition, Meaning, and How to Manifest

 How to manifest using energy

-Many people believe that manifestation is all about energy.
+Many people (non-scientists) believe that manifestation is all about energy.
 When we use positive energy and exude positive energy ourselves, we attract positive things to us, kind of like a magnet.
-This approach is generally consistent with psychology research on positive emotions, happiness, and self-fulfilling prophecies.
+Although energy isn't something that psychological research recognizes or researches, this approach is largely consistent with psychology research on positive emotions, happiness, and self-fulfilling prophecies.

 When we use energy to manifest, it requires all the same things—clarity about what we want, setting goals, and generally feeling optimistic about our chances of reaching those goals.
 The idea of energy is just more of a spiritual approach to manifestation.
 And this approach may be helpful for those who have an easier time thinking about shifting energy than changing their thoughts, emotions, and actions.